Basimbaqai/SmartPhone-Recommendation-System/README.md

 ### 🛠 Usage

-Select a Smartphone: Use the sidebar dropdown to choose a phone.
+- Select a Smartphone: Use the sidebar dropdown to choose a phone.

-Choose a Feature: Pick a feature (e.g., price, battery, RAM) for recommendations.
+- Choose a Feature: Pick a feature (e.g., price, battery, RAM) for recommendations.

-Set Number of Recommendations: Use the slider to select how many recommendations you want.
+- Set Number of Recommendations: Use the slider to select how many recommendations you want.

-Get Recommendations: Click "Recommend" to see similar smartphones
+- Get Recommendations: Click "Recommend" to see similar smartphones

+### 📊 Dataset
+The project uses smartphones_cleaned_v6.csv, which contains detailed smartphone specifications.